 GENERAL COMMENTS:

-noted yet Wednesday.
-July corn is up 1 1/4 cents per bushel and July soybean
+corn is down 5 3/4 cents per bushel and July soybean meal is down $2.80.
+The

 LIVE CATTLE:

-this week, Southern live cattle have traded at $260, which is $3.00 higher than
+Last week Southern live cattle traded at mostly $260, which is steady to

 FEEDER CATTLE: